 By this time, we decided to head back home, tapping out everything our illustrious area had to offer.
 But, the phone spotting wasn't quite over.
 I hope you're as excited as I am at the prospect of more vacant space!

-We stopped at Wendy's for lunch, but it wasn't all fun and games.
-I knew this store was once host to a phone, and I had to document it for the article.
+We stopped at Wendy's for lunch, but it wasn't all fun and games: I knew the joint was once host to a phone, and I had to document it for the article.

 Bidding us farewell on our payphone tour were these gas stations.
 UPDATE: These gas prices look pretty good now!

 Hold the line!
 We've got a working payphone here!
 I remembered it being up and running a couple of years ago.
 (Yes, I periodically check payphones.)
 I was only semi-surprised it was still functional; it's right across the street from a hospital.